 Another benefit of granite is using it to actually bake on.
 Look at Jamie Oliver's idea below...

 "What caught my interest was Jamie's suggestion to have a slab of granite in the oven to bake the pizza on.
 I found a company that sells and installs granite worktops.
 They sold me a small slab that fits my oven perfectly (throwaway from a major installation) for a very reasonable price.
-I baked my first pizza on the granite slab yesterday.

 For a first try the result was quite fantastic!
 I made some focaccia (dough simply seasoned with olive oil and spices).
 It puffed up beautifully!
 I also made some Margarita using Jamie's tomato sauce recipe, mozzarella, basil leaves and olive oil - yummy!
 I have some work to do on perfecting the dough, but the granite slab idea is absolutely brilliant".